 Singapore is an incredible city, with lots to offer - there is always something for everyone.
 One of the most attractive tourist destinations, loved by children and adults, is the Singapore Zoo.
 Locally known as the Mandai Zoo, the massive nature enclosure that is the Singapore Zoo, spreads over an area of 28 hectares.
 The zoo that sits within Singapore’s densely forested central catchment area was opened to the public on 27th June, 1973.
 The sprawling landscaped open spaces characterise the space and provide a naturalistic home for all the animals inside.
 With Singapore Zoo tickets, get the unique opportunity to see over 315 animal species, 16% of which are categorised as threatened; the zoo is divided into six zones that are replicas of different habitats from across the world.

 Singapore Zoo in a Nutshell

-Singapore Zoo Tickets
+Starting Prices for Singapore Zoo Tickets - S$44

-Singapore Zoo Map
+Why Visit Singapore Zoo

 One of the best and fun ways to explore the Singapore Zoo is on a tram.
 The tram traverses through all the zones in the zoo and offers a unique opportunity of learning about the many animals in the zoo through the running commentary.
 Some of the trams are also wheelchair accessible.
 This option is often preferred by travellers as it is way more comfortable than walking the distance and you don’t miss out on any part of the zoo.